This medicine contains macrogol (polyethylene glycol), a type of medicine known as an osmotic laxative.

-You need to take the medicine directly from the sachet, it is not necessary to dilute it.
-However, you need to make sure that you are drinking plenty of fluids throughout the day.
+You need to take medicine directly from the sachet; it is not necessary to dilute it.
+However, you need to make sure that you drink plenty of fluids throughout the day.

 To treat fecal impaction, the usual dose is eight sachets per day, all of which should be taken within a six-hour period.

 If you have a heart condition, do not take more than two sachets in an hour.
-You should drink an additional liter of fluid per day while taking the medicine to treat stool retention.
+It would help if you drank an additional liter of fluid per day while taking medicine to treat stool retention.

-To treat constipation, you should take a 25 ml dose of Movicol liquid, diluted in 100 ml of water, up to three times a day.
-Movicol liquid should not be used to treat fecal impaction.
+To treat constipation, you should take a 25 ml Movicol liquid, diluted in 100 ml of water, up to three times a day.
+Movicol juice should not be used to treat fecal impaction.